 This is a very simple procedure.
 Firstly you will need to purchase your chosen trickle vent.

-If you are cutting in one vent at the top of your window/door you will need to firstly mark a level line across the position you want to put your trickle vent.
+If you are cutting in one vent at the top of your window/door you will need to firstly mark a level line across the position you want it to sit.

-The window shown in the image is an office window and a continuous trickle vent is being placed on the frame. (below right) This is a grid vent which cannot be closed so the owners of the building know that the rooms are being continuously vented.
-See the image at the very bottom right of this page.
+The window shown in the image below is an office window and a continuous trickle vent is being placed on the frame.
+This is a grid vent which cannot be closed so the owners of the building know that the rooms are being continuously vented.

 Mark a centre point on that line, if you are installing lets say a 400mm by 30mm trickle vent, you will firstly need to measure 170mm each way from the centre point you have marked.